SmithSamuelM/Papers/whitepapers/kram.md

         `mdt` is the message datetime `dt` field.
         `rdt` is the current receiver's datetime stamp.
         + When not `rdt-d-ml <= mdt <= rdt+d`, drop the message and exit.
-    - When the message authenticator is an attached-seal-reference.
+    - When the message authenticator is an attached-seal-reference and the seal has not yet been validated from the initial auth type determination.
         Look up the referenced event and validate the seal.
         + When unvalidatable because the KEL or Key event is not found, cue a notification to go retrieve the KEL or Key event.
 Drop the message and exit.
         + When otherwise invalid, drop the message and exit.